CypherTroopers/colossusx2/SPEC.md

 ### 5. Adaptive Work Partitioner

 **Parameters**
-- Partitions: **16 × 5 GB**
+- Partitions: **16 × 5 GB** in the 80 GB strict profile
 - Ownership: **Per CU / SM cluster**
 - Rebalance Trigger: **Thermal + Power telemetry**
 - Cache Strategy: **L2 locality-aware**

 **Properties**
-- The 80 GB DAG is partitioned into sixteen 5 GB regions.
+- In the strict profile, the 80 GB DAG is partitioned into sixteen 5 GB regions.
 - Each CU / SM cluster is intended to primarily operate on an assigned region.
 - Work can be dynamically rebalanced according to thermal and power telemetry.
 - The scheduler should prefer locality where possible.

+**Research-profile note**
+- Smaller research profiles may use proportionally smaller partition layouts while preserving the same scheduling model.
+- Such layouts are implementation profiles, not changes to the strict 80 GB algorithm target.

 ---

 ### 6. ASIC / CPU Resistance Layer

 **Parameters**
-- Minimum Required VRAM: **88 GB**
+- Minimum Required VRAM for strict profile: **88 GB**
 - Typical CPU DDR5 Bandwidth: **~100 GB/s**
 - ASIC Practicality: **Low**
-- Typical Discrete GPU Viability: **No**
+- Typical Discrete GPU Viability: **No** for the strict profile

 **Properties**
 - The 80 GB DAG makes large on-die memory integration economically prohibitive for ASICs.
 - CPU memory bandwidth is far below the intended operating envelope.
-- Typical 16–32 GB discrete GPUs cannot hold the DAG and are therefore not target hardware.
+- Typical 16–32 GB discrete GPUs cannot hold the strict DAG and are therefore not target hardware.

+**Research-profile note**
+- 32 GB, 16 GB, and 8 GB modes may be executable on smaller systems for development purposes.
+- Those profiles intentionally relax the strict memory-residency requirement and therefore do not provide the same resistance properties as the 80 GB strict profile.

 ---